About Asbestos Exposure at Montgomery County Hospital, Mount Sterling

 Primary Insulation Products:

-- Johns-Manville Thermobestos: Pipe covering and block insulation reportedly used across hospital steam systems; documented in asbestos trust fund claim records as a widespread source of occupational exposure throughout Kentucky
+- Thermobestos**: Pipe covering and block insulation reportedly used across hospital steam systems; documented in asbestos trust fund claim records as a widespread source of occupational exposure throughout Kentucky

 Additional Steam System Materials: